kwyn/docs-1/docs/serving/samples/blue-green-deployment.md

       percent: 100 # All traffic still going to the first revision
     - revisionName: blue-green-demo-m9548
       percent: 0 # 0% of traffic routed to the second revision
-      name: v2 # A named route
+      tag: v2 # A named route
 ```

 Save the file, then apply the updated route to your cluster: